 For my main I opted for the halibut.
 It was a good choice.
 I was tempted by the veal medallion, but I am always apprehensive about ordering beef on an airplane - I have never had a good experience with it.
 The only issue I had was deciding which wine to pair with it.
 Since I chose fish, I wanted white wine to go with it.
 When I asked Carolin, she recommended the Riesling, but suggested I try them all to decide.
 What a wonderful idea!
 I tried (not in this order):

-I ultimately chose the Lergenmuller white burgundy.
+I ultimately chose the Lergenmuller.
 In terms of the wines by themselves, the "21 Gables" Chardonnay was my favorite, but a bit too powerful to pair with fish.
 Carolin suggested it would be a great wine to get drunk with.

 The halibut was flavorful and quite delicious.
-It paired nicely with the white burgundy.
+It paired nicely with the Lergenmuller.

 I skipped the cheese plate - I'm usually not the biggest fan, but did take a picture.